anthill-platform/anthill/Readme.md

 cd dev/osx
 ./setup.sh
 ```

 It would take awhile (up to several hours).
+This will install Homebrew, and Homebrew will install all of the
-This will install Homebrew, and Homebrew will install all of the required components.
+required components.

-4. Open cloned repo in PyCharm
+4. Open cloned repo in PyCharm.

-5. Go to `Preferences`, select `Project Interpreter`, select `Show All` from the dropdown,
+5. Setup the Project Interpreter.
+To do that, go to `Preferences`, select `Project Interpreter`, select `Show All` from the dropdown,
 hit "+", select `Add Local`, and feed it with `/usr/local/venv/dev/bin/python`.

 6. Setup the environment information